Jim Jones: Reactions and legacy

 The events at Jonestown were immediately subject to extensive media coverage and became known as the Jonestown Massacre.
 As awareness reached the public, outsiders refused to accept Jones's attempt to blame them for the deaths.
 Critics and apologists offered a variety of explanations for the events that transpired among Jones's followers.
-The Soviet Union publicly distanced itself from Jones and what they called his "bastardization" of the concept of revolutionary suicide.
+The Soviet Union publicly denounced Jones and what they called his "bastardization" of revolutionary values.

 American Christian leaders denounced Jones as Satanic and asserted that he and his teachings were in no way connected to traditional Christianity.
 In an article entitled "On Satan and Jonestown", Billy Graham argued that it would be a mistake to identify Jones and his cult as Christian.
 Graham was joined by other prominent Christian leaders in alleging that Jones was demonically possessed.

 The Christian Church (Disciples of Christ) responded to the Jonestown deaths with significant changes for ministerial ethics and a new process to remove ministers.
 The Disciples issued a press release disavowing Jones and reported that the community in Jonestown was not affiliated with their denomination.
 They subsequently expelled Peoples Temple from their denomination.

 In the immediate aftermath, rumors arose that surviving members of Peoples Temple in San Francisco were organizing hit squads to target critics and enemies of the Church.
 Law enforcement intervened to protect the media and other figures who were purported to be targeted.
 Peoples Temple's San Francisco headquarters was besieged by the media, angry protestors, and family members of the dead.
 James, who returned from Jonestown to take leadership in San Francisco earlier in 1978, was left to address the public.
 At first, he denied that Jones had any connection to the deaths and alleged the events were a plot by enemies of the Church, but later acknowledged the truth.